Judy Levinson – 1st grade, Wood Canyon Elementary Aliso Viejo, CA

 BENEFITS IN THE

-Possibly the most fascinating aspect of Sound Field systems is the increase of positive on task behavior with students.
+Possibly the most fascinating aspect of a microphone used daily for instruction is the increase of positive on task behavior with students.
 Teachers have been commenting for years how simply holding or speaking into the microphone gets immediate positive attention from their students.
 Even as an adult so- ciety, we have been somewhat conditioned to stop talking once we hear someone speaking on a microphone and a sound system.

-Most teachers believe that all students can hear them because he/she has such a loud, pervasive voice.
-However, while students may hear you more, they understand you less when you project.
+Most teachers believe that all students can hear them because he/she has such a loud, “teacher’s voice.”
+But did you know that by the back of the room even a loud voice has decreased 18 dB?
+This means that the HVAC and other noises compete with the teacher’s voice.
+And students understand you less when you project.
 This is because vowels begin to mask consonants, making it difficult to understand the exact words.
 This often leads to requests for repetition.
 Projection + repetition = voice strain and ultimately health issues.
 Wireless microphones allow the teacher to speak in a natural voice, regardless of which direction they’re facing, plus with the added benefit of maintaining a nurturing tone.

 THE SOUND FIELD SOLUTION